The Department's pollution prevention (P2) program

 the funding of a P2 coordinator in each of the six regulatory

 districts.
-These individuals, in coordination with the Bureau's P2
+These individuals, in coordination with the Program's P2

 program, provide technical assistance to businesses to reduce or

 exposure and providing P2 as an alternative to fines resulting

 The municipal solid waste recycling rate has grown

 from 4% in 1988 to a current estimated rate of 40%, an increase

 from 1 million tons of recyclable materials recovered in 1988 to